 In North Carolina, courts are more and more in favor of granting joint custody of children in divorce.
 Sole custody arrangements have become almost nonexistent outside situations involving abuse, abandonment or addiction.

 We can help you work toward a child support or custody agreement that meets the needs of both you and your child.
 For personal service and compassionate representation in your family law matter, contact child custody lawyer, Rebecca Perry, at Greensboro Family Law.

 Asking the Right Questions When Negotiating Custody and Support

-At our firm, we also know that leaving issues of child custody and child support up to the courts can limit our clients' ability to exercise their best judgment when it comes to the children.
-In any child custody or child support matter there are important questions the courts may be ill equipped to resolve, such as:
+At our firm, we also know that leaving issues of child custody and child support up to the courts can limit our clients’ ability to exercise their best judgment when it comes to the children.
+In any child custody or child support matter, there are important questions that the courts may be ill equipped to resolve, such as:

 - What if the parents disagree regarding decisions affecting the children?